 I regard Digital Physics as the most parsimonious theory to date and from Occam's razor perspective the most straightforward one.
 DP also agrees with M-theory on dimensionality.
 Orthogonality of dimensions is necessary for entropic partitioning of the possible worlds.
 DP embraces the Holographic Principle more than any other TOE candidate.
-As I mentioned, quantum theoretic information processing replaces the need for relativistic computation as it is embedded by default in the computational universe when it comes to compute an observer centric reality (COM by COM).
+As I mentioned, quantum-theoretic information processing replaces the need for relativistic computation as it is embedded by default in the computational universe when it comes to compute an observer-centric reality (CI by CI).

 DP is especially compatible with and largely complementary to quasi-computational models such as Loop Quantum Gravity and Emergence Theory.
 It's worth noting that emergence of complexity is only part of the story, its subjective part to be exact.
 From the subjective observer point of view, emergence is a perceptual or intellectual surprise, it's a perceptual-cognitive loop which encompasses only part of a pre-existing broadly-based pattern.

 Time is a subjectively perceived change between 3D static worlds.
-Any observer system is information pattern “quantum leaping" from COM to COM at a certain rate within the multidimensional matrix producing a subjective flow of time.
+Any observer system is information pattern “quantum leaping" from CI to CI at a certain rate within the multidimensional matrix producing a subjective flow of time.
 In the timeless multiverse, all dimensions are spatial.
-Your NOW is funneled from all your possible pasts as well as funneled from all your probable futures in the spotlight of consciousness.
+Your NOW is funneled from all your possible pasts as well as funneled from all your probable futures in the spotlight of your conscious awareness.